Ukraine says Russia has resumed gas flow

 Gas payments to Russia and efforts to support the struggling hryvnia currency have forced Ukraine to draw deeply on foreign currency reserves, which have fallen to a 10-year low.

-The depleted state of central bank coffers means the International Monetary Fund may need to ramp up an ongoing $17 billion bailout program.
+The depleted state of central bank coffers means the International Monetary Fund may need to ramp up an ongoing $17 billion (£10.8 billion) bailout programme.

 An IMF mission was to visit Kiev on Tuesday to start a fresh round of talks with the new government, which has pledged to introduce a broad range of reforms including to the gas sector, in exchange for international financing.